-I am counting down the days till my milestone birthday.
+I am counting down the days till a birthday.
 I have found the months leading up to this event have brought many deep thoughts on life and what means the most to me.
 Things I have done and wish yet to accomplish and enjoy.
 It is the stuff that I thought I would have had opportunity to do thus far and have not had the chance or time that seem to fill my thoughts most of all.
 I hope I can still do many of those things.

 I find I am a young-thinking person, I am younger in my imagination than the mirror shows me (although, many people swear I don't look my age.
 I thank them for the compliment... or the good talent of being a great liar!).

 I was shopping the other day, with my daughter.
 I love to have one-on-one time with each of my 3 kids.
 She reminds me a lot of myself in many circumstances.
 And I swear it was just only yesterday I was her age at her same school...really!!
 I was on the hunt for new work shoes for me (boring, ugly ones- darn it!).
 In one store we found a great dress for her (I love that she sometimes likes pretty clothes and pretty shoes, to balance out all the fun clothes she loves too!),